mvolkmann/blog/src/swift/Fastlane.md

 1. Implement the UI test.

-   1. Move the `fastlane/SnapshotHelper.swift` into the new target directory.
+   1. Move the `fastlane/SnapshotHelper.swift`
+      into the new `ScreenshotTests` directory.
    1. Edit the file `ScreenshotTests/ScreenshotTests.swift`.
    1. In the `setupWithError` method, add the following: